gfirem/gfirem/readme.txt

 Head to the 'GFireM Fields' menu item in your admin sidebar to adjust the settings

 == Changelog ==

+= 1.1.6 =
+Adding a tweak to filter unique values into the dynamic fields.

 = 1.1.5 =
 Fixing the autocomplete field.